logankud/prymal-transformation-shopify-daily-stats/README.md

 # prymal-transformation-shopify-daily-stats
-A summary of each day's sales on Shopify
+A summary of each day's sales on Shopify (ie. Total revenue, total orders, total customers, etc)